Generative deep learning improves reconstruction of global historical climate records: Results

 \subsubsection{Reconstruction of global surface temperature}

-Our reconstruction recovers complex spatial structures that are systematically smoothed out in the official products considered as benchmarks (Fig.~\ref{fig:fig4}a).
+Our reconstruction generates complex spatial structures that are systematically smoothed out in the official products considered as benchmarks (Fig.~\ref{fig:fig4}a).
 Specifically, it generates high-amplitude anomalies over the data-void Arctic and Antarctic regions (HadCRUT5) and infers sharp regional variations (Berkeley Earth) that are otherwise diluted by interpolation.
-Quantitatively, this superior fidelity is confirmed by consistently lower MAE at observation sites (Supplementary Fig.~\ref{fig:obs_mae}a,b), a direct result of treating sparse observations as strict constraints rather than soft targets subject to attenuation.
+Quantitatively, this alignment is reflected by consistently lower MAE at observation sites (Supplementary Fig.~\ref{fig:obs_mae}a,b), a result of treating sparse observations as firm constraints rather than soft targets subject to variance minimization.

-When aggregated to GMT, the ensemble mean derived from DM-Ens reconstructions shows long-term agreement with official infilled records (correlations $>$ 0.95), yet suggests crucial nuanced differences (Fig.~\ref{fig:fig4}b).
-While our HadCRUT GMT estimate aligns closely with the official product, the reconstruction of Berkeley Earth indicates a consistently higher GMT.
+When aggregated to GMT, the ensemble mean derived from DM-Ens reconstructions shows long-term agreement with official infilled records (correlations $>$ 0.95), yet exhibits nuanced differences (Fig.~\ref{fig:fig4}b).
+While our HadCRUT GMT estimate aligns closely with the official product, the reconstruction of Berkeley Earth indicates a somewhat higher GMT.
 This divergence likely stems from the ``dilution effect" of traditional Kriging-based methods, which homogenize large spatial fields~\cite{von2004reconstructing,yamamoto2005correcting}.
 By preserving localized warm anomalies rather than smoothing them out, our results suggest that historical global warm extremes (e.g., heat waves) may have been more intense than previously indicated by smoothed observational products.

 As illustrated in Fig.~\ref{fig:fig4}c, comparisons with official baselines confirm the broad long-term warming trend, yet reveal a distinct divergence during the data-sparse era (e.g., 1850--1950).
 During this period, our DM-Fid reconstruction estimates a larger spatial extent of hot extremes ($>$95th percentile relative to 1991--2020), but a smaller extent of cold extremes ($<$5th percentile) than official infilled HadCRUT5 and Berkeley Earth products.
 This discrepancy diminishes as observational density increases (post-1950s), suggesting that the divergence stems from differences in how data sparsity is handled.
 To identify the mechanism driving this divergence, we analyze the spatial standard deviation using raw observations as a proxy for natural variability (Supplementary Fig.~\ref{fig:spatial_var}).
 A systematic variance deficit is identified in the official infilled products, e.g., median spatial standard deviation of 0.86~\textdegree{}C (official infilled) vs. 1.13~\textdegree{}C (raw sparse observations) and 1.30~\textdegree{}C (our reconstruction) for HadCRUT5.
 This confirms that the statistical interpolation methods used (e.g., Gaussian processes and Kriging) artificially suppress spatial heterogeneity.
 By generating physically plausible high-frequency signals, our approach enables hot anomalies to exceed extreme thresholds that would otherwise be smoothed out.
 Conversely, in the data-sparse 19th century, the official products exhibit widespread, spatially uniform cold extremes.
 Such patterns can also be attributed to the smoothing effect of statistical interpolation: Given that the 19th-century mean state is generally colder than the modern baseline, interpolating without simulating intrinsic variability tends to keep vast continuous areas below the cold extreme threshold.
 In contrast, our reconstruction introduces greater natural variability during the data-sparse early 20th century in time and space, thus reducing the total area classified as extremely cold.